yoonghan/RN_Android_Native/README.md

 3. Click the button and see the toast box appearing.
 4. If there are changes in android.
 You need to run 'react-native run-android' again.
-5. If you opened it in Android Studio, there will be messages in LogCat.
-Filter it by "ANDROID_SAMPLE_UI" to get more info.
+5. If you opened it in Android Studio, there will be messages in **LogCat** tab.
+Filter it by "ANDROID_SAMPLE_UI" to get more information.
-6. If compilation/deployment complains "missing debug.keystore" or "invalid keystore"; either generate a new keystore, or use the ready created *debug.keystore*.
-The generated keystore has the password or *secret*, keyalias of *debug*; this is under Build->Generate Signed Bundle/Apk.
-Set deploy build variant as debug.

 ## Issues
+Due to major changes for RN, changing NodeJS and React Native version will impact the project's runtime.

+1. If compilation/deployment complains "missing debug.keystore" or "invalid keystore"; either generate a new keystore using Android, or copy an existing React Native's *debug.keystore* into this project.
+If using Android studio then generated keystore has the password or *secret*, keyalias of *debug*.
+Generate it via the menu Build->Generate Signed Bundle/Apk and Set deploy build variant as debug.
-1. If you encountered the error **error Invalid regular expression: /(.\fixtures\.|node_modules[\]react[\]dist[\].|** when starting android, downgrade nodejs to 12.10.0
+2. If you encountered the error **error Invalid regular expression: /(.\fixtures\.|node_modules[\]react[\]dist[\].|** when starting android, downgrade nodejs to 12.10.0.
-2. If you "react-native start" command keeps failing.
+3. If you "react-native start" command keeps failing.
 Downgrade react-native to 0.60.4.
 The command is
 ```
   npm uninstall -g react-native
   npm install -g react-native@0.60.4
 ```

-3. When the application starts as blank.
-Do these steps.
+4. When the application starts as blank, this is a common issue in RN's android app.
+In theory, the "react-native start" needs to start before installing the application into android.
+Do these steps:

-   a)Close the app sample_reactnative in android.
+a.
+Close the app sample_reactnative in Android.
-   b)Open the app again.
+b.
+Open the sample_reactnative app again.
-   c)Press R and R again.
+c.
+Press R and R key again.
+This refreshes the page.
-   d)Wait few seconds (10 seconds)
+d.
+Wait few seconds (10 seconds)